samuelbalogh/aws-cert-dva-c01/README.md

 Creating a Deployment Package

-To create a Lambda function you first create a Lambda function deployment package, a .zip or .jar file consisting of your code and any dependencies.
+To create a Lambda function you first create a Lambda function deployment package, a `.zip` or `.jar` file consisting of your code and any dependencies.
 When creating the zip, include only the code and its dependencies, not the containing folder.
 You will then need to set the appropriate security permissions for the zip package.
 You can upload the package directly to Lambda, or you can use an Amazon S3 bucket, and then upload it to Lambda.
 If the deployment package is larger than 50 MB, you must use Amazon S3.

+> Note: though there is a `update-function-code` CLI command to change an unpublished Lambda code, the function's code is locked when you publish a version.
+You can't modify the code of a published version, only the unpublished version.

 ### Layers